 In cases where one of the owners dies in a TIC agreement, his share passes on to his heirs.

-Joint ownership property acquired under a ‘Joint Tenancy’ agreement works almost in the same manner as a TIC joint ownership.
+Joint ownership property acquired under a ‘Joint Tenancy’ agreement works almost like a TIC joint ownership.
 However, the only difference here is that when the co-owner dies, his interest passes on to the remaining joint owners.
-This is also known as the ‘Right to Survivorship’.
+This is also known as the ‘Right to Survivorship.’

-No interest of the deceased joint owner passes on to his/her estate or heirs in a joint tenancy.
+No interest of the deceased joint owner passes on to their estate or heirs in a joint tenancy.

 Tenancy by the Entirety

 The case of having joint property ownership under ‘Tenancy by the Entirety’ is for married couples only.
-Any decision regarding the use or sale of joint ownership property requires the consent of both spouses.
+Any decision regarding the use or sale of joint ownership property requires both spouses’ consent.

-In the case of the death of one spouse, his/her share transfers to the other under the right of survivorship.
+In the case of the death of one spouse, their share transfers to the other under the right of survivorship.

 Rights and duties of co-owners in a joint ownership real estate property